-Real estate agents work on commissions that many buyers and sellers are so worried about paying that they find ways of avoiding it altogether.
+You don't need to pay a real estate commission if you don't work with a realtor.
+But since most real estate agents work on commissions, many buyers and sellers will try to find ways of avoiding it altogether.
 Real estate websites like Zillow have features now where you can list and buy houses without any interference from an agent, which is both potentially profitable and very risky, while other companies are offering buyer rebates, essentially refunding part of their commission to the buyer.
 This is just one more fee you have to pay, along with moving and closing costs.
 Most people want to avoid them.

 However, since real estate agents are a valuable resource and often necessary to closing your buying and selling deals, you will most likely be paying this commission.
 It helps to know how much you’ll be paying and to whom so you can plan ahead and even work something out in your favor.

 The typical commission rate is usually 5 to 6 percent of the sale’s value; some real estate agents also charge a service fee, but this isn’t common.
 So if the house you buy costs $1,000,000, the commission earned will be $50,000 to $60,000.
 That being said, it's not exactly going to one single realtor.
 Most real estate transactions involve two agents, and each earns half of the commission.
 So the percentage commission your realtor is earning will generally be closer to 3%.

 The 5-6 percent commission on a sale is typically split up between two realtors.
 That means both the listing agent (who represents the seller and is also called the seller's agent) and the buyer's agent will gross approximately 2.5-3% of the sales price.
 While this may seem like a lot of money, the entire process of finding a house, negotiating a price, and finalizing a sale can take many months, and it may not be nearly as much as paying for the equivalent services on an hourly basis.